SUICIDALITY AND ANTIDEPRESSANT DRUGS

 There have been cases of increased liver enzymes and reports of severe liver injury, including fulminant hepatitis with milnacipran from foreign postmarketing experience.
 In the cases of severe liver injury, there were significant underlying clinical conditions and/or the use of multiple concomitant medications.
 Because of underreporting, it is impossible to provide an accurate estimate of the true incidence of these reactions.

-Savella should be discontinued in patients who develop jaundice or other evidence of liver dysfunction.
-Treatment with Savella should not be resumed unless another cause can be established.
+Discontinue SAVELLA in patients who develop jaundice or other evidence of liver dysfunction.
+Treatment with SAVELLA should not be resumed unless another cause can be established.

 Withdrawal symptoms have been observed in clinical trials following discontinuation of milnacipran, as with other SNRIs and SSRIs.